- Tap Settings on your iOS device

 3. Press the blue arrow on the right of the router you are connected to.
 Or if you use IOS 7 simply click the info icon instead.

-4. Input your DNS IP address.
+4. Input your Smart DNS IP address.
 Use “,” to separate several IPs.

 5. Tap Wi-Fi to get back6.
 Restart your iPhone or iPad